 What I do on a daily basis

 These days, for better or worse, we live in an online world.
 It’s not just that everyone else is connected to me digitally; I am connected to them too.
-I use social media and digital tools to stay on top of current events and trends, share our work with potential donors and partners, and make sure my board members know what’s going on.
+I use social media and digital tools to stay on top of current events and trends, share our work with potential donors and partners, and make sure my board members know what’s happening.
 In addition to writing blogs, blogging comments on other people’s blogs, and sharing our projects across social media platforms such as Facebook, Tumblr, Instagram, LinkedIn, and Twitter, I try to make at least three posts per week through our website.
-That way we can put out fresh content for new and old visitors several times a week.
+That way, we can post fresh content for new and old visitors several times a week.

 How I got started in grassroots activism

 I started out as a grassroots activist while living in Brooklyn, New York.
 Mine and 200 other homes were to be demolished to gentrify the neighborhood in the 90s.
-I volunteered with other groups also at that time and worked on affordable housing advocacy for low-income families and seniors before creating Ubuntu Village in 2015 with the aim of starting an intentional community.
+I volunteered with other groups also at that time.
+I worked on affordable housing advocacy for low-income families and older people before creating Ubuntu Village in 2015 with the aim of starting an intentional community.
 In 2017 Ubuntu Village began work in Uganda to supply first aid, routine healthcare, and educational assistance for a village.
 Later we began working with Zimbabwe, Nigeria, and now Kenya to assist where we could to stabilize a community, family, or individual.

 How to have a successful career in the nonprofit sector

-One of my primary goals in being a nonprofit executive director is to promote and advance social welfare.
-With limited time and funding, it can be difficult to determine how to do that best.
-Over my career I’ve learned that there are three ways you can have a successful career in nonprofits: by doing excellent work, engaging your community, and networking.
+One of my primary goals as a nonprofit executive director is to promote and advance social welfare.
+With limited time and funding, it can be challenging to determine how to do that best.
+Over my career, I’ve learned that there are three ways you can have a successful career in nonprofits: by doing excellent work, engaging your community, and networking.

 About fundraising for nonprofits

 Knowing that your nonprofit is about to run out of cash can be scary.
 And it’s something that I personally know a lot about.
 When I started, we ran low on cash every month (which was very stressful).
-Now, however, things are different since covid: We are going to establish a way to sell indigenous goods to the public to assist in keeping our projects alive.
+Now, however, things are different since covid: We will establish a way to sell indigenous goods to the public to assist in keeping our projects alive.

 1 mistake you should avoid when working at a nonprofit.

-if you think my blogs are worth a read, please think about donating to Ubuntu Village to help us help others.
+If you think my blogs are worth a read, please consider donating to Ubuntu Village to help us help others.